unibg-seclab/aesmix/README.md

  * `key`: symmetric key (string) used for the AES functions
  * `iv`: initialization vector for the AES functions

-See the file `test/main.c` for an example of use of Mix&Slice.
+See the file `test/main.c` for an example.

 ### multi-thread APIs

-The file `includes/aes_mix_multi.h` contains the prototype of the only two methods that are necessary to use Mix&Slice in multi-threaded mode:
+The file `includes/aes_mix_multi.h` contains the prototypes of the only two methods that are necessary to use Mix&Slice in multi-threaded mode:

     void t_mixencrypt(unsigned int thr, const unsigned char* data, unsigned char* out, const unsigned long size, const unsigned char* key, const unsigned char* iv);

     void t_mixdecrypt(unsigned int thr, const unsigned char* data, unsigned char* out, const unsigned long size, const unsigned char* key, const unsigned char* iv);

 The only additional parameter is `thr`, the number of threads to use.

-See the file `test/multithread.c` for an example of use of Mix&Slice.
+See the file `test/multithread.c` for an example.

+### slicing phase

+The mixing phase is the real encryption phase.
+The slicing phase strongly depends on the file management and should be implemented according to the ratio of policy updates with respect to decryption processes and can be easily sped up with as-hoc file management.
+Because of this, the performance of the mixing phase is a good proxy of the performance of the whole Mix&Slice technique.

+The version implemented here keeps the fragments together.
+This benefits the policy update process, whereas the decryption process has to pay the overhead for rearranging the bytes before performing the unmixing phase.

+The file `includes/aes_mixslice.h` contains the prototypes of the two methods that perform the whole Mix&Slice encryption:

+    void mixslice(unsigned int thr, const unsigned char* data, unsigned char* fragdata, const unsigned long size, const unsigned char* key, const unsigned char* iv);

+    void unsliceunmix(unsigned int thr, const unsigned char* fragdata, unsigned char* out, const unsigned long size, const unsigned char* key, const unsigned char* iv);

+The `mixslice` method first uses `t_mixencrypt` to perform the mixing phase.
+The slicing phase rearranges the output of the mixing phase in slices.
+The user is responsible for creating the buffer that will contain the `fragdata`.
+The slices are concatenated and written to the `fragdata` buffer.
+The user of the function, can read the fragments directly from there as follows:

+ * each fragment consists of `fragsize = size / MINI_PER_MACRO` bytes;
+ * the first fragment spans the `fragdata` bytes in range `[0, fragsize)`;
+ * the second fragment spans the `fragdata` bytes in range `[fragsize, fragsize*2)`;
+ * and so on until `[size - fragsize, size)`.

 ## test